 We employed a similar analysis using variant allele frequency (VAF) to explore whether passenger variants with high functional impact also conferred a fitness impact to tumor cells.
 One measure of the fitness impact of a set of variants is their mean variant allele frequency (VAF), which reflects the degree to which the involved variants have spread through their respective tumors.
 We would expect for variants that enhance tumor cell fitness to achieve high mean VAF, variants that reduce tumor cell fitness to occur at low mean VAF, and neutral variants to occur at intermediate mean VAF.
 We observe that driver SNVs occur at high mean VAF, non-silent coding mutations and noncoding variants in sensitive regions occur at low mean VAF, and synonymous variants along with variants in intergenomic regions occur at intermediate mean VAF.
 The most straightforward interpretation of these findings is that, in aggregate, non-silent passenger variants and noncoding variants in sensitive regions impair cancer cell fitness.

 We further generalize our observations of the VAF distribution among functional classes by computing the VAF-GERP correlation among variants in driver genes and among variants not in driver genes.
 GERP is a nucleotide-level measure of the inter-species sequence conservation at genomic positions and provides a continuous alternative to binning variants into functional impact classes.
 Highly conserved positions (i.e. those with high GERP) are believed to be important for organismal fitness, in some cases because polymorphisms at those positions would hurt cellular fitness and in other cases because polymorphisms at those positions would promote undue cellular fitness (i.e. cancer) at the cost of organismal fitness.
 As expected, we observe that in PCAWG driver genes, VAF and GERP have a small but statistically significant positive correlation (with coefficient 0.0040 and p-value 0.0046).
 Interestingly, VAF and GERP have a correlation of similar magnitude but in opposite direction among variants not in driver genes, with very high significance (coefficient -0.0034, p.value < 2.2e-16).
 The observed trend for passenger variants at more conserved positions to occur at lower VAF is consistent with the deleterious passenger hypothesis.

-Finally, we sought to examine whether impactful passengers might be associated with tumor initiation and progression.
-Therefore, we correlated patient impactful somatic mutation burden with patient survival and age at diagnosis with their impactful germline mutation burden.
-We observed that patients harboring a larger number of high-impact rare germline alleles were diagnosed with cancer at earlier ages in three cancer subtypes.
-We then performed survival analysis to see if somatic impact burden –the ranked sum of the impact scores of coding and noncoding variants – predicted patient survival within individual cancer subtypes.
-These correlations varied substantially in different cancer types.
-For instance, we observed that somatic mutation burden predicted substantially earlier death in chronic lymphocytic leukemia (CLL) and substantially prolonged survival in renal cell carcinoma (RCC), respectively.
-These observations remained after redefining somatic impact burden in relation to the burdening of corresponding randomized sets.
-Furthermore, these patterns remained after adjusting for patient age at diagnosis, low-impact mutation load, and –in the case of CLL, including a covariate for IgVH mutation status.
-These results lend support to the hypothesis that the aggregate amount of impactful passengers is clinically meaningful.
-More specifically, these results suggest that latent drivers are more important than deleterious passengers in CLL, but that the situation is reversed in RCC.
+[[thought we'd have a paragraph on selection speculations ?]]

 In conclusion, our work highlights that an important subset of somatic variants originally identified as passengers nonetheless show biologically and clinically relevant functional roles across a range of cancers.

 References